OpenArabic/0800AH/data/0748Dhahabi/0748Dhahabi.TadhkiraHuffaz/README.md

 ## 2. Which edition you used for collation?
 How close the text to the edition?
 Is pagination the same?

 I chose the last link in urls - document.
+It is very close to the text.

 ## 3. Have you noticed any typos?
 If yes, how many?
 (Guesstimate is fine)

-Type your response here.
+About five times the numbering of the entry is wrong.
+Twice headlines were wrongly formated in the text, as they appeared in the middle of a sentence.

 ## 4. Add any comments on the text

-Type your response here
+Text seemed unproblematic.

+Editor: Jonas Köpsel
+Time costs: 2h